Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 ### caffe-xilinx
-This is a custom distribution of Caffe.
+This is a custom distribution of caffe.
 Please use caffe-xilinx to test/finetune the caffe models listed in this page.

-**Note:** To download caffe-xlinx, visit [caffe-xilinx.zip](https://www.xilinx.com/bin/public/openDownload?filename=Caffe_Xilinx_1.1.zip)
+**Note:** To download caffe-xlinx, visit [caffe-xilinx.zip](https://www.xilinx.com/bin/public/openDownload?filename=caffe-xilinx-1.1.zip)